bsc-pm/ompss-ee/03-gpu-devices/matmul-cuda/README.rst

     In this case as we are multiplying a two-dimension matrix, so the best approach is to use a two-dimension ``ndrange``.

-In order to get this program working, we only need to specify the ``ndrange`` clause, which has five members:
+In order to get this program working, we need to specify the ``ndrange`` clause, which has five members:

  * First one is the number of dimensions on the kernel (2 in this case).